 When you’re thinking about having quesadillas, seafood probably isn’t one of the top go-to ingredients in terms of the filling.
 And yet, these shrimp and black bean quesadillas devised by chef Jamie Oliver are definitely a refreshing spin on a tried and true dish.
-Let’s take a look at what you’ll need.
+Do you like to eat fish?
+I adore seafood, and during my time I would even go so far as to say that I have had the good fortune to sample the best seafood in san francisco!
+There is just something about a good seafood restaurant that keeps people coming back for more… Anyway, let’s take a look at what you’ll need for this exciting recipe!

 - Eight ounces of shrimp (peeled, deveined, large, and frozen)

 - About six corn tortillas